What is the maximum allowable temperature for a shower head?

 Study for the Massachusetts Master Plumbing Exam.
 Maximize your preparation with tailored multiple-choice questions and detailed explanations.
 Ensure your success!

 The maximum allowable temperature for a shower head is 110 degrees Fahrenheit.
-This standard is set to ensure safety, particularly to prevent scalding, especially for vulnerable populations such as children and the elderly.
-Temperatures above this threshold can significantly increase the risk of burns, making 110 degrees a crucial guideline for safe bathwater and showering.
+This standard is set to prevent the risk of scalding injuries, particularly for vulnerable populations such as children and the elderly.
+Water at temperatures above 110 degrees can be painful and can lead to serious burns in a very short duration of exposure.

 Subscribe